guidok91/spark-structured-streaming-kafka/README.md

 # Spark Structured Streaming Demo
 [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) demo app (PySpark).

-Consumes events in real-time from a Kafka topic in Avro, transforms and persists to a Parquet file sink.
+Consumes events in real-time from a Kafka topic in Avro, transforms and persists to an [Iceberg](https://iceberg.apache.org/) table.

 ## Local setup
 We spin up a local Kafka cluster with Schema Registry using a [Docker Compose file provided by Confluent](https://developer.confluent.io/tutorials/kafka-console-consumer-producer-avro/kafka.html#get-confluent-platform).

+We install a local Spark Structured Streaming app using Poetry.

 ## Running instructions
 Run the following commands in order: